Driving licence in Thailand

-Driving licence in Thailand is a document that allows the holder to drive on any roads in Thailand and in other ASEAN states without an International Driving Permit.
+Driving licence in Thailand is a document that allows the holder to drive on any roads in the Kingdom of Thailand.
 The minimum age to drive a motor vehicle is 18, and to drive a motorcycle is 15.
 Driving licence is issued and administered by the Department of Land Transport, Ministry of Transport and its branches, land transport offices across Thailand.

 All drivers must pass the driving test and obtain a probationary driving licence.
 Once the licence has been held for at least two years, the driver can convert it into a full public or private licence according to their choice.
 They can also apply for licences for heavy goods or passenger vehicles.
 Drivers who previously had their licence revoked, usually by a court order, must also obtain a probationary licence.

 Due to the introduction of very powerful and heavy motorcycles, the Department of Land Transport is introducing a new regulation.
 Once the regulation is effective, drivers who want to drive a motorcycle with the power exceeding 45 kW or the engine larger than 400 cc must have an additional licence as well as more stringent training.
-As of September 7 2022 this additional license is not available.
+As of September 7, 2022, this additional license is not available.